Configure Kubernetes Cluster Connection Details

 Currently, Azure Key Vault is not supported for the Upload Kubeconfig File option.
 If you use Azure Key Vault, go ahead with the Use Token option instead.

-If you don't use the Lazsa Orchestrator Agent, you can directly upload the Kubeconfig file in the configuration, or retrieve it from AWS Secrets Manager.
-Do one of the following:
+If you don't use the Calibo Accelerate Orchestrator Agent, you can directly upload the Kubeconfig file in the configuration, or retrieve it from AWS Secrets Manager.

-- Select Lazsa and upload the Kubeconfig file in the drop zone.
-In this case, the Kubeconfig file is securely stored in the Lazsa-managed secrets store.
+Select Calibo Accelerate and upload the Kubeconfig file in the drop zone.
+In this case, the Kubeconfig file is securely stored in the Calibo-managed secrets store.

 Note: